algorand/sandbox/README.md

 ### Ubuntu and macOS

-Make sure the docker daemon is running and docker-compose is installed.
+Make sure the docker daemon is running and docker compose is installed.

 Open a terminal and run: